Hank Adam Sr. settling in new role as Stswecem'c Xgat'tem First Nation Chief - The Turtle Island News

 treaty process.

-Hillary (Hank) Adam Sr. was elected for a four-year term as chief of Stswecem’x Xgat’tem First Nation (Canoe Creek-Dog Creek) on Oct.
+Hillary (Hank) Adam Sr. was elected for a four-year term as chief of Stswecem’c Xgat’tem First Nation (Canoe Creek-Dog Creek) on Oct.

 7 past Chief Patrick Harry.